19 Hidden Gems in Cape Town to Discover (from Beaches to Sushi)

 The beach here is great for swimming because it’s protected by rocks, so the water is calm, but there is some seaweed to contend with.

-Keep in mind that Oudekraal is part of Table Mountain National Park, so there’s an entry fee to access this hidden gem.
 South Africans pay R40, while visitors from SADC countries pay R70, and international guests are required to pay R140.
 But if you go with a local and keep your mouth shut, you just might get away with the local price!

 There’s plenty of parking around here, and the reserve is only open during the summer from 8 am until 6 pm in the summer months (October – March).